elibs/ebash/doc/usage.md

 ## Interactive ebash

-one of the cool things ebash provides is an interactive [repl](https://en.wikipedia.org/wiki/read%e2%80%93eval%e2%80%93print_loop] interface. this makes it super easy to interactively test out code to see how it behaves or debug failures.
+One of the cool things ebash provides is an interactive [REPL](https://en.wikipedia.org/wiki/read%e2%80%93eval%e2%80%93print_loop) interface.
+This makes it super easy to interactively test out code to see how it behaves or debug failures.

-here's an example:
+Here's an example:

 ```shell
 $ .ebash/bin/ebash